PatheticMustan/PatheticMustan/README.md

 <details>
   <summary>🌟 About Me</summary>

   Mustan Pathetic is a fun unique name I thought of.
-Originally when I searched for "Mustan", all I got were cars! :( I kept hearing "Pathetic" so I used it in place of a last name.
+Originally when I searched for "Mustan", all I got were cars!
+  I kept hearing "Pathetic" so I used it in place of a last name.
 Now whenever somebody calls me pathetic, I can say "PATHETIC MUSTAN HAHAHHAHAHA"

   You may also find me as "Natsumi".
-Natsumi backwards is "imustan", because I'm Mustan, :)
+Natsumi backwards is "imustan", because I'm Mustan!
+  It also happens to be an anagram of "Tsunami", which is unrelated but very cool.

   I like making fun little projects.
 I hope one day I'll finally know what I'm doing.